alexharri/website/posts/webgl-gradients.md

 ## Creating a natural wave

-If you look at the final gradient, you'll see that the waves look a lot more natural than the sine wave we've been working with.
+If you look at the final gradient, you'll see that the waves look a lot more natural than the sine waves we've been working with so far.
 I'll disable the blur so that you can see the waves better.

 <WebGLShader fragmentShader="final" height={250} fragmentShaderOptions={{ blurAmount: 10 }} skew />